i have a tutorial that is forty thrillionty times easier and better than my previous (ahem, first ever...give me some grace!) tutorial.

 then i got busy. the hardest part was figuring out the knot/braid, but jesse jumped down and took charge like a freaking boy scout. he actually got really handsy and sort of bullied me out of the way. my hackles were up, but no matter! he figured it out.

-high on our success and planing the tutorial that would certainly be "my big break," i tweeted the following:
+high on our success and planning the tutorial that would certainly be "my big break," i tweeted the following:

 and then naturally i got sidetracked with sewing orders and running and sleeping and life and never followed through on sharing this with anyone. i never even finished sewing one for myself.